nixworks/public/news/2017/10/31/a-tunnel-under-construction-at-north-korea-s-nuclear-test-site-collapses-killing-as-many-as-200-workers.md

 ### [2017-10-31](/news/2017/10/31/index.md)

-# A tunnel under construction at North Korea's nuclear test site collapses, killing as many as 200 workers
+# A tunnel under construction at North Korea's nuclear test site collapses, killing as many as 200 workers.